dhouse87/Data-Analysis-Portfolio/README.md

-# 👋 Hi, I'm David Hovsepian

-I'm a Senior Account Executive with a strong track record in enterprise software sales, account management, and partner enablement.
-After years of driving growth and building relationships across industries—from simulation software to cloud and analytics tools—I'm pivoting into **data analytics** to combine my strategic thinking with data-driven decision-making.

-I’ve recently completed both the **Google Data Analytics Professional Certificate** and the **Google Advanced Data Analytics Certificate**, building hands-on skills in SQL, Python, R, Tableau, and Excel.
-I'm now applying these tools in real-world projects to demonstrate my transition and passion for uncovering insights through data.

----

-## 🔍 About Me

-- 🌍 Based in Alexandria, VA
-- 🎯 Background: Sales strategy, customer success, and analytics-focused roles in B2B tech companies like Ansys, Insightsoftware, and SmartUQ
-- 📊 Passionate about using data to tell stories, drive business strategy, and identify patterns that make a difference
-- 📈 Looking to bring my business acumen and growing analytics skillset to a data-focused role

----

 ## 📁 Portfolio Projects

 > This section highlights a few of my current and upcoming projects.
 Each project includes a brief description, the tools used, and key takeaways.